lbologna/hbp-sp6-guidebook/source/online_usecases/small_circuit_in_silico_experiments/configure_launch_simulation_hbp_data/configure_launch_simulation_hbp_data.rst

 From the **bottom** you can ``launch`` the simulation

-- This will open a form to configure the parameters before executing the jobs in Jülich
+- This will open a form to configure the parameters before executing the jobs on the supercomputer

  - *Title*: The title of the job
  - *Computer*: Which supercomputer will run the simulation.